 Jobs in the thermal biomass sector

-On April 28, 2010, a group of non-profits and industry groups laid out a vision and a plan to supply 25% of the space heating demand in the northeastern US by 2025 with renewables.
+On April 28, 2010, a group of non-profit organizations and industry groups laid out a vision and plan to supply 25% of the space heating demand in northeastern US with renewable energy by 2025.
 We estimate that this would create 140,216 permanent jobs.
-The estimate assumes that in the transition from heating oil to biofuels, jobs that already exist in the heating oil sector will migrate to similar activities with biomass.
+The estimate assumes that in the transition from heating oil to biofuels, jobs that already exist in the heating oil sector would migrate to similar activities with biomass.

-as can be seen in the bar chart.
-Because of Europe’s focus on biomass thermal, their limited forest resources go much further.
-In Denmark, electric heat is now banned in new construction to conserving fossil and renewable generated electricity for efficient uses.
+Because of Europe's focus on thermal biomass, its limited forest resources go much further than in the United States.
+In Denmark, electric heat is now banned in new construction to conserve fossil fuels and efficiently use renewable generated electricity.

 In Austria and other countries, they realized it’s cheaper to meet aggressive climate goals by using biomass to replace fossil fuel heat.
 Austria is striving to meet 100% of its space heating needs from renewable energy, much of it from biomass, by 2050.